Mikonimo/3D-maze_explorer/README.md

 1. Ensure you have SDL2 installed on your system
 2. Clone the repository: `git clone https://github.com/Mikonimo/3D-maze_explorer.git`
-3. N4.
-Compile the project:avigate to the project directory: `3D-maze_explorer`
+3. Compile the project: Navigate to the project directory: `cd 3D-maze_explorer`
 4. Compile the project: `make`
 ## Usage

 Run the compiled executable: `./3D-maze_explorer`

 Use the following controls:
 - W, A, S, D: Move forward, left, backward, right
 - Mouse or arrow keys: Rotate camera